cunger/escape-velocity/content/about.md

 ---

-I'm a programmer and technical writer.
+I'm a programmer and technical writer, aspiring to help building a sustainable future.
 I have a strong interest in nuclear and clean energy, spaceflight, and cybersecurity.
-I love spending my early mornings acquiring the skills for helping to build a [sustainable future](https://www.un.org/sustainabledevelopment/development-agenda/).
 These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.

 ---